Get help now Make a donation

 Is hoarding the same as OCD?

 In the past, doctors used to think that hoarding was a type of OCD.
-But since 2015, doctors consider hoarding disorder as its own, unique mental health problem.
+But now doctors consider hoarding disorder as its own, unique mental health problem.

 Effects of hoarding